chaosct/ofxGestureAgents/README.md

 Addon Dependencies
 ------------------

-This addon needs [ofxPython](https://github.com/chaosct/ofxPython), as GestureAgents
+This addon needs [ofxPython](https://github.com/chaosct/ofxPython), as GestureAgents is based on Python.

 License
 -------